BUGS-NYU/bugs-nyu.github.io-old/README.md

   * In your forked repository, go into the Settings > to the GitHub Pages section > and change Source from "None" to "master branch" like so: ![contribute1](assets/img/contribute1.png)
   * Go to the file "_config.yml" ![contribute2](assets/img/contribute2.png) and change baseurl and url to your GitHub Pages settings like so: ![contribute3](assets/img/contribute3.png)
 3. Make any changes you want
-4. When you are ready to make a pull request, you should make a new branch and revert the "_config.yml" file to its original form
+4. When you are ready to make a pull request, you should make a new branch and revert the "_config.yml" file to its original form in this new branch
 5. Make a pull request from your new branch, while keeping your master branch live on your GitHub Pages for reviewers to study before merging your pull request.
-Please also include a link to the live master branch on your GitHub Pages in your pull request
+In your pull request description, please include a link to the live master branch on your GitHub Pages

 # What to Contribute
 ## Ongoing Needs